-North Korea reconsiders nuclear talks, missile ban: reports
+North Korea may suspend nuclear talks with 'gangster-like' U.S.: diplomat

 “Diplomacy is still very much alive,” Biegun said on Monday, but stopped short of saying if there had been any talks since the summit.

+Bolton, who has argued for a tough approach to North Korea, said last week that Trump was open to more talks but also warned of tougher sanctions if the North did not denuclearise.

-In Beijing, Premier Li Keqiang urged patience and more dialogue between North Korea and the United States.
+In Beijing, Premier Li Keqiang urged patience and further dialogue between North Korea and the United States.

 “The peninsula problem can be said to be complicated and long-standing, and it cannot be solved overnight,” Li told an annual news conference on Friday, although his remarks were not made in response to the TASS report.

-Reporting by Joyce Lee; Writing by Jack Kim; Editing by Darren Schuettler and Clarence Fernandez
+Reporting by Joyce Lee and Josh Smith, additional reporting by Choonsik Yoo, Ju-min Park and Joori Roh; Writing by Jack Kim; Editing by Clarence Fernandez and Nick Macfie